Leo-GG/Transcribe_UI/README.md

 - Translation
 - Named entity recognition

+## Speaker Diarization

+The app includes speaker diarization capabilities to identify different speakers in your audio files.

+### How Speaker Diarization Works

+1. **Audio Feature Extraction**: The system extracts MFCC (Mel-frequency cepstral coefficients) features from the audio.
+2. **Speaker Clustering**: Using spectral clustering algorithms, the system identifies distinct speakers based on audio characteristics.
+3. **Segment Labeling**: Each segment of the transcription is labeled with a speaker identifier (e.g., SPEAKER_1, SPEAKER_2).

+### Requirements for Speaker Diarization

+- **FFmpeg**: Required for audio processing.
+If FFmpeg is not installed, the app will attempt to use PyDub as a fallback.
+- **SoundFile**: Used for reliable audio loading.
+- **scikit-learn**: Used for the clustering algorithms.

+### Diarization Settings

+- **Number of Speakers**: You can specify the expected number of speakers or let the system estimate it automatically.
+- **Minimum Segment Duration**: Controls the minimum length of a speaker segment (default: 1.0 seconds).

+### Limitations

+- Speaker diarization works best with clear audio and distinct speakers
+- Background noise can affect the accuracy of speaker identification
+- Very short speaker turns may not be accurately identified
+- The system assigns generic labels (SPEAKER_1, SPEAKER_2) rather than identifying actual individuals

 ## Model Information

 This app uses the `faster-whisper` implementation of OpenAI's Whisper model, which offers: